amitfin/patch/README.md

 ## Reload

-The integration also exposes a `reload` custom service.
+The integration also exposes a `reload` action.
 The delay parameter is ignored in this case and the logic is executed immediately, including Home Assistant restart, when needed.

 ## Re-patching